Talking Nutrition Editors

 The survey also identified key concerns people have when purchasing seafood.
 Globally, fish oil consumers are most worried about pollution of the world’s oceans, followed by overfishing.
 Other issues, depending on the country of residence, are the use of harmful chemicals, ocean acidification and the effects of climate change on marine biodiversity.
 This reflects the trend for sustainable foods, beverages and dietary supplements, with consumers increasingly looking for more eco-friendly seafood products from brands they can trust.

-The responsible production of nutritional products, such as tuna DHA oils and powders, is crucial to not just appeal to today’s critical consumers, but also to preserve natural resources and feed a growing population due to hit nine billion by 2050.
-DSM’s outlook and operations are very much aligned with the UN’s Sustainable Development Goals (SDGs), with sustainability being a top priority for DSM.
+The responsible production of nutritional products, such as tuna DHA oils and powders, is crucial to not just appeal to today’s critical consumers, but also to preserve natural resources and feed a growing population due to hit nine billion by 2050. dsm-firmenich’s outlook and operations are very much aligned with the UN’s Sustainable Development Goals (SDGs), with sustainability being a top priority for dsm-firmenich.
 Its partnership with the MSC further strengthens this commitment, while also enabling food, beverage and dietary supplement manufacturers to create more sustainable and fully traceable products.